Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

 - An image gallery of photographs taken by site users on their road trips.
 - A discussion forum for users to exchange information and advice on travel logistics, where to see, what to do, etc.
 - A page which allows users to write reviews of hotels, restaurants, tourist sights, etc.
-- A page similar to the current places.html page but which rather uses the Google Street View Static API to enable users to take, albeit limited, virtual tours of specific locations in the novel.
+- A page similar to the current places.html page but which rather uses an API such as Google Street View Static or location-based Augmented Reality via Mapbox to enable users to take, albeit limited, virtual tours of specific locations in the novel.
 - Develop a social media presence.
-- Build a YouTube playlist of all the songs in _American Gods_ and link to it / embed it.
+- Build a YouTube playlist of all the songs in *American Gods* and link to it / embed it.

 ## Technologies used